InnovateForVegas/.github/CONTRIBUTING.md

 Some may wish to obscure their email address(es), to enable this GitHub provides a *noreply* email address which may be used in place of a public email address for commit attribution and in other places listed above.

-For example, the original author of this file, Dan Hugo, could be referred to in commits, AUTHORS, and other places on the GitHub.com platform, as one of
+For example, the original author of this file, Dan Hugo, with GitHub username DanHugoDanHugo, could be referred to in commits, AUTHORS, and other places on the GitHub.com platform, as one of

 * DanHugoDanHugo <1445564+DanHugoDanHugo@users.noreply.github.com>
 * DanHugoDanHugo <dhugo@reallycool.com>